opencv/opencv/modules/core/doc/intro.rst

 OpenCV has a modular structure, which means that the package includes several shared or static libraries.
 The following modules are available:

  * **core** - a compact module defining basic data structures, including the dense multi-dimensional array ``Mat`` and basic functions used by all other modules.
- * **imgproc** - an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective wraping, generic table-based remapping), color space conversion, histograms, and so on.
+ * **imgproc** - an image processing module that includes linear and non-linear image filtering, geometrical image transformations (resize, affine and perspective warping, generic table-based remapping), color space conversion, histograms, and so on.
  * **video** - a video analysis module that includes motion estimation, background subtraction, and object tracking algorithms.
  * **calib3d** - basic multiple-view geometry algorithms, single and stereo camera calibration, object pose estimation, stereo correspondence algorithms, and elements of 3D reconstruction.
  * **features2d** - salient feature detectors, descriptors, and descriptor matchers.
  * **objdetect** - detection of objects and instances of the predefined classes (for example, faces, eyes, mugs, people, cars, and so on).
- * **highgui** - an easy-to-use interface to video capturing, image and video codecs APIs, as well as simple UI capabilities.
+ * **highgui** - an easy-to-use interface to video capturing, image and video codecs, as well as simple UI capabilities.
  * **gpu** - GPU-accelerated algorithms from different OpenCV modules.
  * ... some other helper modules, such as FLANN and Google test wrappers, Python bindings, and others.